shklyarigor2015/react_alert-click/README.md

-# Base template for React
+# React alert click

+Render button, click on which will show alert with text: "Button was clicked!"
+`alert('Button was clicked!')`

 ## Task